 Remote access is a growing need for many businesses.
 It allows mobile workers or remote staff to access office systems and processes via the internet from remote locations.
-Despite the many benefits, remote systems can expose your business to many risks.
+Despite its many benefits, remote access can expose your business to risks.

 You will have to manage these risks to keep your remote access secure at all times.
 Otherwise, your network may become vulnerable and your business data exposed.

 Remote working relies on the exchange of business data or services outside of the corporate infrastructure, typically over the internet.
 It can be achieved through a variety of client devices, including many that are outside the organisation's control.